gian-hancock/monte-carlo-risk-simulation/docs/web-version.md

 host the web version using Github pages

 # How To Create Web Builds
-Run `wasm-pack` from the project root.
+Run `wasm-pack build` from the project root.
 The output will appear in the `pkg` directory.
 See the [Build Environment Setup](#build-environment-setup) section below.

 # Github Pages